helena-intel/openvino/docs/get_started/get_started.md

 .. tab:: Windows
 Go to the [Inference Engine Samples page](../IE_DG/Samples_Overview.md) and see the "Build the Sample Applications on Microsoft Windows* OS" section.
 .. tab:: macOS
-Go to the [Inference Engine Samples page](../IE_DG/Samples_Overview.md) and see the "Build the Sample Applications on Linux*" section.
-You can use or adapt the Linux steps for macOS.
+Go to the [Inference Engine Samples page](../IE_DG/Samples_Overview.md) and see the "Build the Sample Applications on macOS*" section.
 @endsphinxdirective

 To build OpenVINO demos: